-Join United’s Pohly Leadership Center for a day of instruction and inspiration from some of the leading practitioners in the Fresh Expressions movement, Jorge Acevedo and Michael Beck, authors of the soon to be released book, A Field Guide to Methodist Fresh Expressions (Abingdon Press, May 2020).
-During this 1-day gathering, receive practical and theological resources to equip you to cultivate a fresh expression for your unique ministry context.
+Join United’s Pohly Leadership Center for a time of instruction and inspiration from some of the leading practitioners in the Fresh Expressions movement, Jorge Acevedo and Michael Beck, authors of the soon to be released book, A Field Guide to Methodist Fresh Expressions (Abingdon Press, May 2020).
+During this 2-hour webinar, receive practical and theological resources for cultivating a fresh expression for your ministry context.

 Date: April 24, 2020

 Time: 10 a.m.-noon

 West Ohio Conference of The United Methodist Church

 For more information contact Roz Picardo, Director of the Pohly Center, at 859.321.9076 or email@example.com